Answers before the first call

 No. Oprivia is not an Airbnb manager, booking portal or channel manager.
 The platform supports workflows around preparation, stay, cleaning, partner coordination and closure.

-Is Oprivia a payment provider?
+Is Oprivia a payment service provider?

-Does Oprivia replace legal, tax, data protection or compliance advice?
+Does Oprivia replace legal or regulatory advice?

 Next steps